-Clean Sport / Registered Test Pool
+Clean Sport / Test Pool

-World Abilitysport Registered Testing Pool
+World Abilitysport Testing Pool

 Being able to test athletes out-of-competition, with no-advance-notice is one of the most powerful means of deterring and detecting doping in sport.
 Any athlete can be tested at any time and any place.

-The Athlete Whereabouts programme helps enable out-of-competition testing, by requiring athletes who have been included in the Registered Testing Pool to provide accurate, up-to-date whereabouts information.
+The Athlete Whereabouts programme helps enable out-of-competition testing, by requiring athletes who have been included in the Testing Pool to provide accurate, up-to-date whereabouts information.
 This is so that they can be more easily located for testing.

-RTP athletes are required to provide whereabouts information to the IPC, so that they can be located for out-of-competition testing at any time.
+TP athletes are required to provide whereabouts information to the IPC, so that they can be located for out-of-competition testing at any time.
 The information required includes:

 - A primary home (overnight) address